-Creating a future place that is well connected to services, public facilities and open spaces to support a healthy, resilient and sustainable community will deliver on the strategic priorities of over twenty local, regional, NSW and Australian Govenment strategy and policy documents.
+Creating a future place that is well connected to services, public facilities and open spaces to support a healthy, resilient and sustainable community will deliver on the strategic priorities of over twenty local, regional, NSW and Australian Government strategy and policy documents.

-The Camellia-Rosehill Precinct integrated Master Plan should respond to the following key themes outlined in these national, state and local strategies:
+The Camellia-Rosehill Place Strategy should respond to the following key themes outlined in these national, state and local strategies:

-- Putting people at the heart of Parramatta - A city of great places Create an inclusive Parramatta for all ages, cultures and abilities - Increase access to social infrastructure - Improve access to open space and recreation - Increase access to education and learning opportunities - Improve public health - Improve green cover - Improve walking and cycling connections - Engage and involve the community - Improve sustainability, energy and resource efficiency - Improve community interaction and social cohesion - Improve and promote local culture and heritage - Promoting economic opportunities for all, and - Connect people to nature.
+- Putting people at the heart of Parramatta

+- A city of great places

+- Increase access to social infrastructure

+- Improve access to open space and recreation

+- Increase access to education and learning opportunities

+- Improve public health

+- Improve green cover

+- Improve walking and cycling connections

+- Engage and involve the community

+- Improve sustainability, energy and resource efficiency

+- Improve community interaction and social cohesion - Improve and promote local culture and heritage - Promoting economic opportunities for all, and - Connect people to nature.